Dominate-X-Club/club-hand-book/case-studies/sponsor-success/manu-qid-react-bounty.md

-### Case Study: Manu Arya and Quick Identification (QID) Collaboration with Dominate X Club
+### Case Study: Manu Arya and QID Collaboration with Dominate X Club

 #### Background
-[Manu Arya](https://x.com/firsthumanmanu), the innovative founder of Quick Identification (QID), is a seasoned entrepreneur with a portfolio of successful startups.
+[Manu Arya](https://x.com/firsthumanmanu), the innovative founder of [QID](https://oneqid.com), is a seasoned entrepreneur with a portfolio of successful startups.
 Despite his busy schedule, Manu harbors a vision to build a community around his product and personal brand, aiming to be recognized as a founder who inspires others.
 Understanding the power of community and the unique opportunities offered by Dominate X Club, Manu invested $3000 annually to become a sponsor of the club.

 #### Objectives
 - **Community Building**: Foster a vibrant community around QID and Manu’s personal brand.